yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

   Export("k8s_lookup")
 ```

-Then from the guest we can import this function using the namespace `host` and the function name `k8s_lookup`.
+Then from the Guest we can import this function using the namespace `host` and the function name `k8s_lookup`.

 Replicating something similar to [yoke](https://github.com/yokecd/yoke)'s `pkg/wasi/k8s` package we get: